AnyHome: Open-Vocabulary Generation of Structured and Textured 3D Homes

 \subsubsection{House Floorplan Generation.}

-A floorplan is crucial as it outlines the spatial arrangement, dimensions, and functions of rooms.
-While zero-shot methods like LayoutGPT\cite{LayoutGPT} can generate a variety of room types, they sometimes produce impractical configurations, shown in Fig.~\ref{fig:result_layout_comparison}.
-To combat these limitations, we generate bubble-diagrams, a graph-based representation as seen in HouseGAN++\cite{HouseGAN++}, and fed them into pretrained floorplan generation networks to guide text-controlled floorplan synthesis.
+A floorplan is crucial as it outlines the spatial arrangement, dimensions, and functionalities of rooms.
+While zero-shot methods like LayoutGPT\cite{LayoutGPT} can generate a variety of room types, they sometimes yield impractical configurations, as illustrated in \cref{fig:result_comparison}.
+To address these challenges, we initially create bubble diagrams, a graph-based representation similar to that in \textit{HouseGAN++}\cite{HouseGAN++}, and input them into pre-trained floorplan generation networks to facilitate text-controlled floorplan synthesis.

 In this approach, each floorplan is represented by a bubble-diagram $G(N, E)$, where nodes $N$ symbolize room types and edges $E$ represent functional connections.
-We use an LLM with a specific floorplan generation prompt $p_{\text{floorplan}}$ to transform user inputs into such diagrams.
-We use the pre-trained graph-conditioned floorplan generator \textit{HouseGAN++}, transforming our diagrams into a set of masks $M$ that detail the spatial layout.
+We query an LLM with a specific floorplan generation prompt $p_{\text{floorplan}}$ to convert user inputs into these diagrams.
+Utilizing the pre-trained, graph-conditioned floorplan generator \textit{HouseGAN++}, we transform these diagrams into a set of masks $M$ that detail the spatial layout.

-Considering \textit{HouseGAN++}'s limitations with its \textit{RPLAN} training data, we introduce additional prompts $p_{\text{map}}$ for mapping unconventional room types to \textit{RPLAN}'s recognized categories.
-After defining $M$, we construct the house base mesh at a defined height $h$, ensuring a diverse and coherent spatial layout.
-This method, combining LLMs with a specialized floorplan network, not only preserves variety but also ensures spatial realism.
+Considering \textit{HouseGAN++}'s limitations with its \textit{RPLAN} training data, we introduce additional prompts $p_{\text{map}}$ to map unconventional room types to \textit{RPLAN}'s recognized categories.
+Upon defining $M$, we construct the house's base mesh at a defined height $h$.
+This method, combining LLMs with a specialized floorplan network, maintains variety while ensuring spatial realism.